 There is something to the theory of the Butterfly Effect, isn’t there?

 I used to think the aimlessly made moves I took were the mistakes.
 In retrospect, I think those things might have occurred because I was listening to my inner voice.
 Listening instead of subduing my instincts and doing precisely what headstrong-me wanted to do at that moment.
 Following our intuition can take us a long way in life.

 Traveling those winding roads can be a grand adventure.
-You can unexpectedly go to Italy for the first time and experience a new culture and hear the lyrical sounds of a language you don’t understand.
+You can unexpectedly go to Italy for the first time.Experiencing a new culture and hearing the lyrical sounds of a language you don’t understand changes you.

 Or it can be as simple as taking Greenhurst Road instead of the usual Cochran Boulevard to get to a meeting.

 Different views can be dramatic or simple.

 Awareness, perhaps, is the trait that makes any of our journeys worth being taken.
 A Montana friend told me this from her square dancing classes: “If you screw up, just keep moving.”